Creating what doesn’t exist today…

 I’ve been designing building projects since the 1980’s.
 Gradually I came to realize that not only do I “visualize” spaces, but I think spatially about a lot of things: abstract ideas, a strategic process, even a budget.
 It has only been more recently that I discovered that there is a name for what I do: “Design-Based Thinking”.
-The name has helped me understand what I do even better.
-Here is what I am learning.
+Here is how I’ve come to understand this kind of thinking.

 Essentially, design-based thinking looks for the relationships between possibilities and tries them out.
-This approach has been found to be very effective when dealing with highly complex situations, or decisions with high stakes.
+This approach has been found to be very effective when dealing with highly complex situations, or decisions with high stakes, mainly because it starts to create models much earlier in the process.
 It is a preferred approach when the desired outcome is innovation – creating what doesn’t exist today.
 Clearly, designing and planning home alteration projects, and certainly, new homes, can benefit from this approach.

 What if you could test out an idea everyone else thinks is crazy?